cgjohnso/cgjohnso/README.md

 ### Hi there 👋
 I'm Chadwick Johnson, future Health Data Analyst.
 Over the years I've developed a passion for data, and gleaning insights from it.
+I am enrolled in the Google Data Analytics Certificate program, and plan to continue self study.

 This github page is intended to document my path towards continual learning, and showcase my projects, skills and interests.